deltachat/deltachat-pages/es/community-standards.md

 ---
-title: Community Standards
+title: Normas de la Comunidad
 lang: es
 ---

-# Delta Chat Community Standards
+# Normas de la Comunidad de Delta Chat

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers strive to make participation in Delta Chat communities a pleasurable, harassment-free experience.

-## Our Standards
+## Nuestros estándares

-Examples of behavior that contribute to creating a positive environment include:
+Ejemplos de comportamiento que contribuyen a crear un ambiente positivo incluyen:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences